ncbi/pgap/README.md

 ### Installing Docker

 It is recommended that you install Docker instead of the more limited uDocker.
-Detailed instructions may be found on the docker website.
-[Docker Install](https://docs.docker.com/install/).
+Detailed instructions may be found on the docker website, [Docker Install](https://docs.docker.com/install/).
 Please install the latest version of docker, it is usually newer than the one that comes with your distribution.
 Note that it requires root access to install, and the user who will be running